 GeneCards Summary for PLA2G1B Gene

 PLA2G1B (Phospholipase A2 Group IB) is a Protein Coding gene.
-Diseases associated with PLA2G1B include Membranous Nephropathy and Neurodegeneration With Brain Iron Accumulation 2B.
-Among its related pathways are Oxytocin signaling pathway and Activation of cAMP-Dependent PKA.
+Diseases associated with PLA2G1B include Membranous Nephropathy and Blepharitis.
+Among its related pathways are Ras signaling pathway and Acyl chain remodelling of PE.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and phospholipase A2 activity.
-An important paralog of this gene is PLA2G2E.
+An important paralog of this gene is PLA2G2A.

 UniProtKB/Swiss-Prot Summary for PLA2G1B Gene